saparprayag/prayag-shell-ex/README.md

 Overall, I have shown strong intermediate proficiency in Python development, cloud networking, cloud security, automation, and cost optimization.
 I continue to build on these foundations and am actively moving toward an advanced skill level by applying real-world solutions and learning more advanced cloud and development practices.

+I have demonstrated strong intermediate leadership maturity by taking initiative to identify and solve team challenges through practical software development and process optimization.
+I developed Python-based applications that not only improved team operations but also empowered team members to work more efficiently by automating manual tasks and streamlining workflows.
+My leadership was evident in how I improved team collaboration and communication by simplifying task tracking, managing on-call details, and automating report generation.

+I took ownership of improving our workflow further by creating a solution that automatically launches essential tools and resources for team members, cutting down on setup time.
+Additionally, I introduced a ServiceNow extension that significantly increased productivity by streamlining the process of entering work notes using shortcuts, showing my ability to identify and implement impactful tools for the team.